Food Service and Alcohol Permits

-Food and beverage may be served in CMU 202/204, the Simpson Center seminar room and lounge, only.
+Food and beverage may be served in Communications 202/204, the Simpson Center seminar room and lounge, only.
 To do so, the proper permits must be secured.

 Please identify your intention to serve food or liquor when reserving Simpson Center space.

-For funded projects (except GIGs): With sufficient notice—two weeks minimum, two months preferred—the Simpson Center will process the necessary permits for your event.
+For funded projects (except Graduate Interest Groups): With sufficient notice—two weeks minimum, two months preferred—the Simpson Center will process the necessary permits for your event.

-For GIGs: If you wish to serve alcohol at your event, you need to secure permission from the University of Washington and the Washington State Liquor Control Board for your group.
+For Graduate Interest Groups: If you wish to serve alcohol at your event, you need to secure permission from the University of Washington and the Washington State Liquor Control Board for your group.
 Both systems are now fully online.
-Applicants must fill out the online forms a minimum of 2 weeks in advance.
+Applicants must fill out the online forms at least 2 weeks in advance.

-- Begin the process by reviewing UW Alcohol Guidelines and Policies
+- Begin by reviewing UW Alcohol Guidelines and Policies

 - Request UW approval.
 This request will be routed through the Simpson Center.

 - When you receive UW approval, the approval email will instruct you to:

 - Purchase the state issued Banquet Permit online.
 Cost is $10.